diglloyd

 Apple’s Time Capsule

-Apple’s Time Capsule is a decent option, but its price is relatively high.
-The Time Capsule can also backup another Mac, which brings its relative price down.
+Apple’s Time Capsule is an option for some, but its price is relatively high.
+However, the Time Capsule can also backup another Mac, which brings its relative price down.

 Time Capsule has the appeal of being available on a network, so you can locate it away from your Mac.
-However, I do not recommend using a wireless network for this purpose; it is horribly slow and unreliable.
-Use ethernet (wired) and performance will be reasonably fast.
+However a wireless network might not deliver acceptable performance (interrupts/degrades use of the computer).